imranmollajoy/devdesignfun/src/posts/best-font-pairings/index.md

 ---
-title: The Best Font Pairing for Your Next Project
+title: The Best Font Pairings for Your Next Project
 slug: best-font-pairings
 date: 2023-06-22
 category: Design